svitlana-tov/JSFunSpring2024/docs/InstallationGuideMac.md

 ### Bracket Colorization Setting

 Bracket Colorization is a simple setting that makes it much easier to debug issues with closes curly braces, brackets, and parentheses.
-To enable, press `command+shift+p`.
+To enable, press `command + shift + p`.
 Search for _settings_ and click on _Open Settings (UI)_.

 ![](install-screens/settings-search.png)